 Music Dept Covid Policies https://www.musicprincetoninfohub.com/covid-policies

-Early Music Princeton (EMP) is an umbrella organization devoted to the exploration of early music for graduate and undergraduate students in all disciplines, as well as staff members at Princeton University.
+Early Music Princeton (EMP), directed by harpsichordist Wendy Young, is an umbrella organization devoted to the exploration of early music for graduate and undergraduate students in all disciplines, as well as faculty and staff members at Princeton University.
 Members of Early Music Princeton study and perform vocal and instrumental repertoire spanning the centuries from Medieval and Renaissance to High Baroque, with a special focus on historical performance practices.
-EMP’s ensembles include the EMP Singers, the EMP Chamber Players and the EMP Viol Consort.
-EMPLOrk is a collaboration between EMP and the Princeton Laptop Orchestra, bringing the worlds of early and new music closer together
+EMP’s ensembles include the Early Music Princeton Singers, Viol Consort, and Chamber Players (both modern and original instruments).
+EMPLOrk is a collaboration between EMP and the Princeton Laptop Orchestra, bringing the worlds of early and new music closer together.

-Early Music Princeton is led by faculty director and harpsichordist Wendy Young.
-She is joined by EMP faculty members Nancy Wilson (violin), Sarah Cunningham (viola da gamba and Baroque cello), and Jacqueline Horner-Kwiatek (soprano), all internationally renowned early music specialists.
+Wendy Young is joined by faculty members Nancy Wilson (Baroque Violin and Viola), Sarah Cunningham (Viola da gamba and Baroque Cello), and Jacqueline Horner-Kwiatek (Soprano), all internationally renowned early music specialists.
 EMP also has an Outreach program, focusing on taking early music beyond the university campus, as well as organizing interactive workshops for both students and the community.

 EMP is open to all instrumentalists and singers.
 We look forward to continuing to expand our repertoire and to bringing early music to both Princeton University and the community.